edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 ```

-The **response** message `payload` for queries would contain the information necessary to make a message-base command request.
+The **response** message `payload` for queries would contain the information necessary to make a message-based command request.

 An example response message is shown below.
 Again, note that the message `envelope` wraps the response `payload`.